 The annual Memorial Day Parade is on Monday from 11am to 12:30pm in downtown Gilroy.

 The Annual Hillsborough Memorial Day Parade, Carnival & Music Festival is on Memorial Day.
 The parade starts at 10:30am, followed by the observance ceremony and music festival at 11:40am.
 The carnival includes all sorts of traditional games, arts and crafts, and a duck tank and petting zoo.
 All activities end around 2:30pm.

 This year's Memorial Day Ceremony will take place on Monday at 9am at Milpitas City Hall, 455 E Calaveras Boulevard.
 The event features a Presentation of Colors by Knights of Columbus, 21-Gun Salute, and the Remembrance Chair.

 This year, Redwood City will host a special Memorial Day event at the Historic Union Cemetery.
 All activities start at 10am.

-This year, Saratoga's annual celebration will once again be at the Madronia Cemetery.
-It will include speeches, bands, and laying of the wreaths.
+This year, Saratoga's annual celebration will once again take place from 9am to 12pm in the Madronia Cemetery.
+It will include a flag raising, speeches, music from local school groups, and laying of the wreaths.